AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/01_Introduction.rst

 So, what is this Ada thing anyway?
 -----------------------------------

-To answer this question let’s introduce Ada as it compares to C for an embedded application.
+To answer this question let's introduce Ada as it compares to C for an embedded application.
 C developers are used to a certain coding semantic and style of programming.
 Especially in the embedded domain, developers are used to working at a very low level near the hardware to directly manipulate memory and